Last Updated on June 24, 2022 by Editor

-WHY GO: Most people find their way to Bethel ME, just 12 miles from the New Hampshire border, via the boarding school, Gould Academy, or to ski Sunday River.
+WHY GO: Most people find their way to Bethel ME, just 12 miles from the New Hampshire border, via the boarding school, Gould Academy, or for outdoor recreation at Sunday River Ski Resort.
 But even when school is out, and the snow melts, this small artsy town is a classic outdoor adventure getaway.

 Things to Do in Bethel ME